jponge/lzma-java/README.md

 ## Background ##

-This library is based on the Java LZMA SDK by Igor Pavlov at http://www.7-zip.org/sdk.html.
+This library is based on the [Java LZMA SDK](http://www.7-zip.org/sdk.html) by Igor Pavlov.

 While the code works just fine, any potential user will quickly realize that: